kumaraditya303/LPG-Leakage-Detector-with-Blynk-IOT/README.md

 # LPG Leakage Detector with Blynk IOT
 > This is version v2.0 of the LPG Leakage Detector project .
 In the earlier project a custom library was used to send email whereas in this project Blynk IOT service is used for sending email and also supports notification!

-**This is Blynk IOT project which monitors the LPG sensor data 500 times, takes the average of sampling to reduce noise, notifies the user of the leakage and sends email.
+**This is Blynk IOT project which monitors the LPG sensor data 500 times, takes the average of sampling to reduce noise, notifies the user of the leakage and sends email.<br>
-You need to download [Blynk app](https://play.google.com/store/apps/details?id=cc.blynk) from playstore and create an account and add my app to your account by scanning the QR Code.<br><br>
 Project [v1.0](https://github.com/rahuladitya303/ESP8266_LPG_Leakage_Email_Sender.git)
 <br>
 Project [repository](https://github.com/rahuladitya303/LPG-Leakage-Detector-with-Blynk-IOT.git)<br>